Christopsomo is a layered Christmas bread with the most unbelievable texture and flavour

-Christmas traditions certainly vary across cultures, regions and families; some are embedded within religious traditions while others are developed through years of “that’s just the way we do things”.
+Christmas rituals certainly vary across cultures, regions and families.
+Some are embedded within religious traditions while others are developed through years of “that’s just the way we do things”.
 One tradition which our family shares with many other Orthodox families is the baking of the traditional christopsomo, which literally translates to Christ’s bread.
 This bread is typically baked on Christmas Eve and eaten on Christmas Day and is replete with symbolism and meaning.

 There are probably as many versions of christopsomo as there are families who eat it.
 Some flavour their bread with nuts and dried fruit, others with spices and dried herbs.
 And, just as the flavours can vary, so too can the design.
 Traditionally, christopsomo is adorned with either a cross or the letter “X”, both meant to represent Christ.
 In fact, the “X” is not an “X” at all, but the Greek letter chi which in Greek is written as “X”.
 Another common design feature is the inclusion of a walnut into the center of the typically round loaf.
 Explanations given for the inclusion of the walnut vary, but it is often considered to symbolize life and fertility.
 Further, the shell of the walnut has been described as representing the womb of the Virgin Mary or the cave in which many Christians believe Christ was born.